-Charles Town has an eight-race Saturday card.
-Post time is the normal 7:00 p.m.
+Charles Town has an eight-race Friday card.
+Post time is 7:00 p.m.
 Good luck!

 In the opener, a two-turn event for $4,000 claiming fillies and mares, #5 Mae Sai Princess (9-5) has been third in each of her last three and appears on the verge of collecting first seasonal victory for trainer Ronney Brown. #6 French Nouget (8-5) has been second in each of last two and looms the tepid favorite here for trainer Michael Sandoval. #1 Carolina Bambina (6-1) exits tough starter allowance and merits respect at a generous price. #2 Castleinthemeadow (9-2) was good second last out and could forge mild upset here.

 In this one-turn dash for $5,000 claimers, #7 Gunter (2-1) regained his winning ways last out for owner-trainer Amy Albright and looks poised for repeat here with favorable outside post. #5 Truth Serum (9-2) makes return from Colonial Downs and Pimlico and could forge mild upset here for trainer Freddie Johnson. #4 Kickin Kirby (9-2) gives Brown modest chance to sweep early daily double. #3 Willie the Whale (3-1) exits allowance company and returns to winnable spot.

 - Trainer Michael Pino reaches 2,000 winsTrainer Michael Pino went 2-for-2 today at Parx Racing to reach 2,000 wins in a career which has seen his runners earn over $43 million.